 There are three types of experiment:

-- One which yields interesting data, no matter the outcome
+- Ones that yield interesting data, no matter the outcome

-- One which yields interesting data, but only if it turns out one way
+- Ones that yield interesting data, but only if it turns out one way

-- One which yields ambiguous, uninterpretable results regardless of the outcome
+- Ones that yields ambiguous, uninterpretable results regardless of the outcome

 The next few pages will lead you step-by-step through the important questions and decision points involved in designing an experiment so that your experiments don’t fall into category 3!